allegro/turnilo/docs/configuration.md

 The units for this measure.
 To be shown alongside the title.

+**lowerIsBetter** (boolean) default: false

+If set to true measure will be interpreted in UI as "better" when value is lower.

 **formula** (string - plywood expression)

 The [Plywood expression](http://plywood.imply.io/expressions) for this dimension.
 By default it is `$main.sum($name)` where *name* is the name of the measure.